SHREYANS2505/NexCollab/README.md

 # NexCollab

-# IESCP (Influencer Engagement and Sponsorship Coordination Platform)

 ## Overview

-IESCP is a platform designed to streamline the collaboration between sponsors and influencers.
+NexCollab is a platform designed to streamline the collaboration between sponsors and influencers.
 It allows sponsors to create and manage campaigns, send ad requests to influencers, and search for influencers.
 Influencers can view and accept/reject ad requests from sponsors, and they can also explore public campaigns and send ad requests to sponsors, initiating collaborations from their side.

 ## Features